 - Once the patient has been deemed ready to undergo a proposed inpatient procedure, a member of staff must inform the patient of their admission date and the requirement to restrict their movements to minimise their exposure risk for 14 days prior to surgery.
-They should also be issued with, or directed to the patient information on attending hospital as outlined in Section 1.6 - COVID-19 risk assessment must be carried out within the 3 days prior to admission - Testing is must be carried out within 3 days prior to admission by the hospital (see section 2.4. - Sampling and testing for COVID-19 may be carried out elsewhere, but COVID testing results must be available prior to patient admission (Please refer to note above for details of patients who have already had laboratory confirmed COVID-19) - Local protocol outlining the pathway for testing must be established.
+They should also be issued with, or directed to the patient information on attending hospital as outlined in Section 1.6 - COVID-19 risk assessment must be carried out within the 3 days prior to admission - Depending on the phase of the pandemic, if COVID-19 sampling and testing is required, it must be carried out within 3 days prior to admission by the hospital(see section 2.4) i.e. if low incidence status, i.e. <25 new cases / 100,000/ 14 day incidence no testing is required unless clinically indicated, but if ≥ 25 new cases/ 100,000 / 14 day incidence, then testing is required for all patients attending who may require an AGP - Sampling and testing (where required) for COVID-19 may be carried out elsewhere, but COVID testing results must be available prior to patient admission (Please refer to note above for details of patients who have already had laboratory confirmed COVID-19) - Local protocol outlining the pathway for testing (where required) must be established.
 It must detail where COVID-19 testing will be performed, by whom and how these results will be communicated to the team and how the team will communicate with the patient.
-This protocol must also accommodate the return of test results for scheduled surgery following the weekend and a bank holiday - Fourteen days prior to admission the patient should be telephoned to confirm that they will follow advice on minimising their exposure risk and to confirm they have not been exposed to COVID-19 within their social circle and have currently have no clinical features of COVID-19 - Seven days prior to admission the patient, if practical and where resources are available, the patient should be telephoned to confirm that they are continuing to follow the advice on minimising their exposure risk and to confirm they have not been exposed to COVID-19 within their social circle and currently have no clinical features of COVID-19 - COVID-19 risk assessment must be repeated on the day of surgery prior to the procedure - Following discharge, infection status should be ascertained 2 weeks post discharge - The National Clinical Programme in Surgery published a Laparoscopic Cholecystectomy pathway (2015).
-The National Clinical Programme for Surgery has categorized this as an AGP.
-A copy is provided to provide an illustration of a AGP Pathway in the COVID-19 era.
-(See appendix 1)
+This protocol must also accommodate the return of test results for scheduled surgery following the weekend and a bank holiday - Fourteen days prior to admission the patient should be telephoned to confirm that they will follow advice on minimising their exposure risk and to confirm they have not been exposed to COVID-19 within their social circle and have currently have no clinical features of COVID-19 - Seven days prior to admission the patient, if practical and where resources are available, the patient should be telephoned to confirm that they are continuing to follow the advice on minimising their exposure risk and to confirm they have not been exposed to COVID-19 within their social circle and currently have no clinical features of COVID-19 - COVID-19 risk assessment must be repeated on the day of surgery prior to the procedure - Following discharge, infection status should be ascertained 2 weeks post discharge